ttlew/conversation/dialog-build.md

     This condition is triggered if the user provides input that matches the handler conditions at any time during the dialog node flow up until the final response is displayed.
 1.  **Add a node-level response**.
     The node response can summarize the information you collected.
 For example, "A `$size` pizza is scheduled for delivery at `$time`.
 Enjoy!"

+1.  **Add logic that resets the slot context variables**.
+    As you collect answers from the user per slot, they are saved in context variables.
+You can use the context variables to pass the information to another node or to an application or external service for use.
+However, after passing the information, you must set the context variables to null to reset the node so it can start collecting information again.
+You cannot null the context variables within the current node because the service will not exit the node until the required slots are filled.
+Instead, consider using one of the following methods:
+    - Add processing to the external application that nulls the variables.
+    - Add a child node that nulls the variables.
+    - Insert a parent node that nulls the variables, and then jumps to the node with slots.

 #### Tips for using slots